Newton John Stabb

-Newton John Stabb, OBE (15 December 1868 – 1 December 1931) was the chief manager of the Hongkong and Shanghai Banking Corporation between 1910–1920.
+Newton John Stabb, OBE (15 December 1868 – 1 December 1931) was the chief manager of the Hongkong and Shanghai Banking Corporation between 1910 and 1920.

-Early Life
+Early life

 He was born in 1868, the son of Nicolas Sparks Stabb.
-He studied at Newton College, Devon and arrived in the Far East in March 1891.
+He studied at Newton College, Devon and arrived in East Asia in March 1891.

 Career

 He joined the Singapore branch of the Hongkong and Shanghai Banking Corporation as a junior and transfer to Shanghai in 1895 and to Hong Kong in 1903.
 In 1906, he was appointed agent at Saigon and in 1909 he returned to London as sub-manager of the home office.
 He returned to Hong Kong in 1910 and was appointed acting chief manager and confirmed in 1910 until he returned to London and became the manager in the London branch in 1920.

 During his years in Hong Kong, he was appointed to the Executive Council of Hong Kong in 1919.
 He was knighted in 1921 and awarded the Order of the British Empire.
 In 1927, he received the Order of the Sacred Treasure (Second Class) from the Japanese Emperor.